-My own history in Ghana was predominated by days of President Atta Mills administration, although my first travel to Ghana actually took place in 2008 during the Kufuor administration.
+My own history in Ghana was predominated by the days of the Mills administration, although my first travel to Ghana actually took place in 2008 during the Kufuor administration.
 In this first visit to Ghana, I and seven other high school volunteers traveled to a village called Nkwantakese, which was a 30-minute drive from Kumasi.
-Kumasi is West Africa’s “Garden City” and the ancient capital of the Asante kingdom, who’s king is laden with enough gold to help clarify why Ghana used to be called the “Gold Coast.”
+Kumasi is West Africa’s “Garden City” and the capital of the former Asante kingdom (now Ashanti region), who’s king is laden with enough gold to help clarify why Ghana used to be called the “Gold Coast.”
 Nkwantakese lay along a spoke-like road stretching out from Kumasi’s concrete jungle and corrugated roofs.
-Only a mile off from the Kumasi-Techiman road, connecting Kumasi to Northern Nigeria, is Nkwantakese; its traditional village center, with chief palace, and surprisingly, a paved road to connect it to the larger hub.
+Only a mile off from the Kumasi-Techiman road, connecting Kumasi to Northern Nigeria, is Nkwantakese – Its traditional village center, with chief palace, and surprisingly, a paved road to connect it to the larger hub.

 As we discovered more about the village from musings with the locals, we found out that Nkwantakese had a soft place in the heart of Ghana’s President Kufuor.
-The president contributed about 500,000 cedis (cedis are Ghana’s currency) towards a state of the art information communication technology center in Nkwantakese coordinated with the UN Development Programme, the Catholic Church, and a Chinese telecommunications giant, which seems to be a given for all development-contracts in Africa.
+The president contributed about 500,000 cedis (cedis are Ghana’s currency) towards a state of the art information communication technology center in Nkwantakese coordinated with the UN Development Programme, the Catholic Church, and a Chinese telecommunications giant.
 President Kufuor was born in Kumasi and also schooled there.
 His father grew up just a mile down the road from Nkwantakese at the junction with the Kumasi-Techiman road; a junction-town called Akom.
 Thus, it’s likely Kufuor kept family in mind when he funded the ICT center in Nkwantakese, and, years earlier, paved the cement road connecting his father’s hometown of Akom to the village of Nkwantakese.

 Besides the ICT center, the Habitat, and village center, only one other structure stood out: the house in which our volunteers lived.
-It was the only two-story building in sight, and it was completed just weeks prior to our arrival.
+It was the only two-story building in sight (at the time), and it was completed just weeks prior to our arrival.
 The building, painted white and sitting atop a hill, oversaw both the Habitat and old Nkwantakese.
-The library building was on-site and just several meters from the majestic white “story-building.”
+The library we had been working on was just several meters from the majestic white “story-building.”
 However the library could not live up to the white house’s stature.
 In a run-down school building with a “Highly Indebted Poor Countries” (HIPCs) sign out front, the library was carved out of the last classroom in the block.
 What happened to the HIPC school since its construction, I was not sure, but what happened to the library after my departure was hidden behind lock and key.
-Books of innumerable words, ideas, thoughts, and inspiration, blocked from the young eyes we traveled so far to see.
+Books of innumerable words, ideas, thoughts, and inspiration, locked from the young eyes we had traveled so far to see.

 The library was just part of the usual story you might hear; the problem of exploited or unavailable resources needed to fulfill the hopes for development in Africa.
 As such, the result was a white house on a hill and its locked library.
 In that first summer trip, I along side my fellow volunteers, learned that reality was much more unforgiving than what we bargained for.

 My story for the year commitment in Ghana traversed these two paths: the will to change the reality I experienced and then letting it smack me in the face.
-When I returned to the U.S. after my first trip to Ghana in 2008, it inspired a year of fundraising that I led with a co-volunteer during my senior year.
+When I returned to the U.S. after my first trip to Ghana in 2008, it inspired a year of fundraising that I led with a co-volunteer.
 That was an example of the will to change reality.